bevyengine/bevy-website/content/learn/book/migration-guides/0.9-0.10/_index.md

 __Changes for `Text2dBundle`__

-`Text2dBundle` has a new field ‘text_anchor’ that takes an `Anchor` component that controls its position relative to its transform.
+`Text2dBundle` has a new field `text_anchor` that takes an `Anchor` component that controls its position relative to its transform.

 `Text2dSize` was removed.
 Use `TextLayoutInfo` instead.
 `Text2dSize` was removed.
 Use `TextLayoutInfo` instead.